nayms/web3-poc/wormhole/README.md

 ### Testnet transfer: Arbitrum Sepolia -> Base Sepolia

 We will be transferring from `Arbitrum Sepolia` to `Base Sepolia`.
 To do this we will deploy the [same contract](./evm/Main.sol) to both chains.
+The way it works is that we first make a call on Arbitrum, which triggers the Wormhole Guardian's to sign an attestation to produce a [VAA](https://wormhole.com/docs/learn/infrastructure/vaas/).
+We then fetch this VAA using the [Wormhole Scan APi](https://docs.wormholescan.io/) and then manually submit it as a transaction on Base chain.

 First ensure that the test wallet has enough test ETH in it on both chains (needed to deploy contracts and make calls):
   * Seed: `inch deny wing welcome pumpkin mask snack common avocado vicious recycle horror`